Kirkland Signature Golf Balls Review (Are They Good)

 Early Kirkland balls were manufactured by Nassau Golf out of South Korea.
 This is the company that makes Taylormade Golf Balls.

-These golf balls are good, but they don’t quite hit the level of a Titleist Pro V1 (which they are often compared to).
+The Kirkland 2.0 golf balls are good, but they don’t quite hit the level of a Titleist Pro V1 (which they are often compared to).

 If you’re already loyal to a brand, we get it.
 Still worth trying if you have a Costco membership.